getify/You-Dont-Know-JS/types & grammar/ch1.md

 * `null` is an empty value
 * `undefined` is a missing value

+Or:

+* `undefined` hasn't had a value yet
+* `null` had a value and doesn't anymore

-Regardless of how you choose to "define" and use these two values, `null` is a special keyword, not an identifier, and thus it's not allowed to use it as a variable to assign to.
-However, `undefined` *is* an identifier.
+Regardless of how you choose to "define" and use these two values, `null` is a special keyword, not an identifier, and thus you cannot treat it as a variable to assign to.
+However, `undefined` *is* (unfortunately) an identifier.

 ### Undefined

-In non-`strict mode`, it's actually possible (though terribly ill-advised!) to assign a value to the globally provided `undefined` identifier:
+In non-`strict mode`, it's actually possible (though incredibly ill-advised!) to assign a value to the globally provided `undefined` identifier:

 ```js
 function foo() {